 When you have a set of two or more One Identity Safeguard for Privileged Sessions instances in your deployment, you now have the possibility to join them into a cluster, and manage them from one central location.
 You can monitor their status and update their configuration centrally.
 For details, see Managing Safeguard for Privileged Sessions clusters.

 In the Search interface, it is now possible to use the flow view for a quick visualization of the session activities.
 For details, see Using the Search interface.

 It is now possible to specify an accuracy level for Optical Character Recognition (OCR).
 For details, see Configuring the internal indexer.

 It is now possible to specify the base DN of LDAP subtrees for users and for groups separately.
 Specifying a sufficiently narrow base for the LDAP subtrees can speed up LDAP operations.
-For details, see Managing Safeguard for Privileged Sessions users from an LDAP database and Authenticating users to an LDAP server.
+For details, see Managing SPS users from an LDAP database and Authenticating users to an LDAP server.